Code-Institute-Submissions/OnlineCookbook/README.md

 10. Users can now submit recipes to the database, with the 'insert_recipe' function.
 11. Users can now submit recipes to the database, with the 'insert_author' function.
 12. Users can now submit recipes to the database, with the 'insert_cuisine' function.
+13. Added functions to allow users to edit and delete recipes that already exist in the database.
+14. Fixed 'all_recipes' bug.
+Added a title to the home page.
+Added Materialize library code, to differentiate from my code.